msteadman/vim/README.md

 rm -rf .git/modules/pack/myk/start/vim-fugitive
 ```

 Remember to commit/push after any changes.
 Help tags for plugins aren't automatically generated, just run `:helptags ALL` in VIM to add them.
+For packages that don't need to be automatically loaded, put them in `pack/myk/opt` and activate them in VIM with `:packadd packagename`.